Slack's fair billing policy

 - If you pay annually by credit card, we'll calculate the pro rata cost for the rest of the year, and bill you at the end of the month for any new members added.

-- If you pay annually by invoice and your workspace grows beyond the members that you’ve already paid for, we’ll send you an invoice once per calendar quarter to settle any outstanding balances.
+- If you pay annually by bank transfer and your workspace grows beyond the members that you’ve already paid for, we’ll send you an invoice once per calendar quarter to settle any outstanding balances.

-Your workspace is on the Pro subscription, and you're paying monthly, $8 per member.
+Your workspace is on the Pro subscription and you're paying monthly, $8.75 per member.
 Ten days into your billing period, you add a new member.
 There are 20 days remaining in your monthly billing period.

 How you’re billed